VillagerUnknown/DataPacks/README.md

 ## Data Packs that Change Gameplay

-- `buy_gear_from_villagers` removes crafting recipes for leather, stone, iron, gold, and diamond armors, weapons, and tools forcing players to purchase them from Villagers.
+- `buy_gear_from_villagers` forces players to purchase gear from Villagers by removing crafting recipes for leather, stone, iron, gold, and diamond armors, weapons, and tools.
+Players can only craft the basic wooden tools and weapons.